8 Skin Conditions That May Say Something About Your Health

 Beauty is skin deep.
 In the world we live in, we are often judged by the way we look.
 It is because our skin tells so much about us.
 If we think good inside, we look better on the outside.
 If we feel crap within, our skin looks dull and raddled.

-This is why skincare should be a necessary life component – and people should start talking about it and follow a healthy lifestyle.
 Below are the eight (8) common skin conditions that may also be warning signs of a health problem.

 The Three (3) Main Functions of the Skin